 Thank you for visiting The Lodge at Pine Cove's website.
 I hope that one day you might visit us as a couple, a family, for a wedding, anniversary or just for a getaway to experience a bit of pampering and luxury far from the hustle and bustle of your everyday life.
 I invite you to relax and be rejuvenated by the peace and tranquility of this little bit of heaven on the Canadian Shield.

 Uniquely designed, private waterfront cottages and a beautiful main lodge complete with our chef, exquisite dining areas, stone fireplaces, library and games room await.
+We have endeavored to make The Lodge at Pine Cove one of the top wilderness resorts in Ontario.
+A wilderness lodge where our guests can enjoy an exciting adventure vacation or simply unwind, de-stress, and reconnect with nature, in total comfort.

 However, I must warn you: